justlark/lark.gay/README.md

 These are JSON files used to configure _delegation_, a feature of Matrix that allows for the federation API endpoint to be served at a different domain and/or port than the public-facing server domain.
-This means that my Matrix username (`@lark:lark.gay`) case use the base domain, even though the homeserver is hosted at `matrix.lark.gay`.
+This means that Lark's Matrix username (`@lark:lark.gay`) case use the base domain, even though the homeserver is hosted at `matrix.lark.gay`.

 For delegation to work, it is also necessary to reverse-proxy traffic to the following endpoints: